Modular orbits on the representation spaces of compact abelian Lie groups

 \begin{prop} Theorem \ref{thmbf} and Theorem \ref{thmbf2} hold for the torus $T$ if and only if they hold for the one-holed torus $\Sigma$. \end{prop}

 More generally, the main results of the present work extend to surfaces of higher genus and with one boundary component.
 Indeed, let $S_{g,1}$ be a surface a surface of genus $g$ and one boundary component.
 We have already seen above that this is true for the one-holed torus $\Sigma$, Proposition \ref{equivprop}.
-The general claim follows because, as a consequence of the abelian property of $\T^n$, one can establish an identification between the representations spaces \textsf{Hom}$\big(\pi_1S,\T^n\big)$ and \textsf{Hom}$\big(\pi_1\big(S_{g,1}\big),\T^n\big)$.
+The general claim follows because, since$\T^n$ is abelian, one can establish an identification between the representations spaces \textnormal{Hom}$\big(\pi_1(S),\T^n\big)$ and \textnormal{Hom}$\big(\pi_1\big(S_{g,1}\big),\T^n\big)$.
 Since the mapping class group coincides with the pure mapping class group for one-puncture surfaces the following proposition also holds.

 \begin{prop} Theorem \ref{thmbf} and Theorem \ref{thmbf2} hold for a closed surface of genus $g$ if and only if they hold for the one-holed surface of genus $g$.\\ \end{prop}